 There are two principal classifications of municipal bonds: general obligation bonds and revenue bonds.
 General obligation bonds are backed by the full faith and credit of the issuing entity.
 Revenue bonds are typically used to fund public works projects that are expected to produce income sufficient to make the payments on the bonds, since they are not backed by the full taxing power of the municipality.

 The various public purposes for which municipal obligations are issued include:

-- obtaining funds for general operating expenses, - refunding outstanding obligations, - obtaining funds for loans to other public institutions and facilities, and - funding the construction of highways, bridges, schools, hospitals, housing, mass transportation, streets and water and sewer works.
+- obtaining funds for general operating expenses, - refunding outstanding obligations, - obtaining funds for loans to other public institutions and facilities, and - funding capital construction, such as the construction of highways, bridges, schools, hospitals, housing, mass transportation, streets and water and wastewater systems.